English Springer Spaniel Health Issues

 English Springer Spaniels are predisposed to several health conditions including hip dysplasia, progressive retinal atrophy, ear infections.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 40-50 lbs and lifespan of 12-14 yrs, the English Springer Spaniel requires thoughtful care tailored to their specific breed characteristics.
-The English Springer Spaniel occupies a unique position among medium breeds, weighing 40-50 lbs and carrying a temperament shaped by the sporting group's heritage.
+At 40-50 lbs and a 12-14 yrs lifespan, the English Springer Spaniel is a breed whose temperament and health considerations each warrant focused attention, not default assumptions.
+The English Springer Spaniel stands out among medium breeds, weighing 40-50 lbs and carrying a temperament shaped by the sporting group's heritage.

 Genetic Screening